 - pregnancy via IVF, dysfertility, or sterility treatment

-Colon tumors can be divided into non-polyposis – Lynch syndrome (genes MLH1, MSH2, MSH6, PMS2, EPCAM, MUTYH) and adenomatous polyposis – FAP (APC gene).
+Colorectal cancers can be divided into non-polyposis – Lynch syndrome (genes MLH1, MSH2, MSH6, PMS2, EPCAM, MUTYH) and adenomatous polyposis – FAP (APC gene).

-In addition to breast, ovarian and intestinal tumors, heredity can also apply to tumors of the stomach, skin, pancreas, kidneys, and others.
+In addition to breast, ovarian, and intestinal tumors, heredity can also apply to tumors of the stomach, skin, pancreas, kidneys, and others.

 Indications for testing: